Devopriya-Tirtho/My-solutions-to-LeetCode-SQL-problems/readme.md

 ## How to Use This Repository

-As I solve each problem, I will add the solution in SQL format under the `solutions` directory, following the convention `problem-number-problem-name.sql`.
+As I solve each problem, I will add the solution in SQL format under the `solutions` directory, following the convention `problem-number.sql`.
 To run a solution:

 1. Copy the SQL script from the corresponding solution file.
 2. Run the script in your preferred SQL environment (e.g., MySQL, PostgreSQL).